top of page

 What We Pay

-We aim to be upfront so you have a general idea of what to expect.
+I try to be upfront so you have a realistic idea of what to expect.

 Graded Cards